5 Things Administrators Should Prioritize to Reopen With Resilience

 July 20, 2020

-Blog Post by: Drew Giles, Director of Educare Progams – Educare California at Silicon Valley
+Blog Post by: Drew Giles, Director of Educare Programs – Educare California at Silicon Valley

-Build It Back Better is a project of the Ounce of Prevention Fund focused on identifying the critical questions that early childhood systems and services must ask as we rebuild after the COVID-19 pandemic.
+Build It Back Better is a project of Start Early (formerly known as the Ounce) focused on identifying the critical questions that early childhood systems and services must ask as we rebuild after the COVID-19 pandemic.
 The writings that emerge from the initiative center the experiences and voices of those most directly and disproportionately affected by the pandemic’s impact on early care and learning.
 Learn more about Build It Back Better and read other blogs here.
 Join the conversation at the Early Child Connector’s Recovery and Rebuilding Hub.

-In spring 2020, the Ounce of Prevention Fund partnered with the Educare Practice Advisory Committee, a broad group of Educare Learning Network members, to share our experiences and join in a conversation that is underway about the future of early childhood systems and supports in the United States.
+In spring 2020, Start Early partnered with the Educare Practice Advisory Committee, a broad group of Educare Learning Network members, to share our experiences and join in a conversation that is underway about the future of early childhood systems and supports in the United States.
 Through the Build It Back Better conversation, several consistent themes appeared, such as concerns about new ways to engage families, the increasing exposure of the digital divide and identifying equitable ways to address this major issue, and the need to prioritize self-care and wellness, not only for children and families, but also staff.

 As a Northern California-based school director at Educare California at Silicon Valley, as well as a registered yoga teacher, I am constantly looking for ways to incorporate self-care strategies that support our organization’s climate and culture.
 The COVID-19 pandemic has shined a light on the lack of funding and positive treatment of early childhood educators, a fact that many of us already knew.
 While waiting for policymakers to address these issues, one small but impactful thing that I can do for the staff at my school is provide them with opportunities to practice self-care.